cognitive-robotics-course/coro_examples/module2/README.md

 `rosrun module2 useservices`

-to use the example services to clear the simulator and teleport the turtle
+to use the example services to clear the simulator and teleport the turtle.